ellysh/video-game-bots/ClickerBots/output-device-capture.md

     MsgBox(0, "", "The black point not found") endif
 ```
-The script looks for a pixel with the `0x000000` (black) color in a rectangle between two points with coordinates x=0 y=207 and x=1000 y=600.
-Message with coordinates of the found pixel is displayed if the searching process has succeed.
-Otherwise, message with a unsuccessful result will be displayed.
+The script searches a pixel with the `0x000000` (black) color inside a rectangle between two points with coordinates x=0, y=207 and x=1000, y=600.
+The message with coordinates of found pixel is displayed in case the search has succeed.
+Otherwise, a message about unsuccessful result will be displayed.
 The [`error`](https://www.autoitscript.com/autoit3/docs/functions/SetError.htm) macro is used here to distinguish success of the `PixelSearch` function.

-You can launch a Paint application and draw a black point on white canvas.
-In case you launch the script, you get coordinates of the black point.
-The Paint window should be active and not overlapped for proper work of the script.
+To test this script, you can use the Paint application.
+Draw a black point on the white canvas.
+If you launch the script, you get coordinates of the black point.
+The Paint window should be active and not be overlapped for proper work of the script.

-Now we will investigate internal WinAPI calls that is used by the `PixelSearch` function.
-Launch the `PixelSearch.au3` script from API Monitor application.
-Search a "0, 207" text in a "Summary" window when the script has finished.
+Now we will check WinAPI functions that are called internally by the `PixelSearch` function.
+You should launch the `PixelSearch.au3` script from API Monitor application.
+Then search the "0, 207" text in the "Summary" window when the script has finished.
 You will find a call of [`StretchBlt`](https://msdn.microsoft.com/en-us/library/windows/desktop/dd145120%28v=vs.85%29.aspx) WinAPI function:

 ![PixelSearch WinAPI Functions](winapi-pixel-search.png)

-`StretchBlt` function performs copying a bitmap from the desktop's DC to the created in a memory compatible DC.
-You can verify this assumption by comparing input parameters and a returning values of the `GetDC`, [`CreateCompatibleDC`](https://msdn.microsoft.com/en-us/library/windows/desktop/dd183489%28v=vs.85%29.aspx) and `StretchBlt` function calls.
-Next step is a call of [`GetDIBits`](https://msdn.microsoft.com/en-us/library/windows/desktop/dd144879%28v=vs.85%29.aspx) function.
-Result of the function is retrieving pixels of screen's DDB to the [**Device Independent Bitmap**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd183562%28v=vs.85%29.aspx) (DIB).
-DIB format is the most convenient for analysis because it allows to process a bitmap as a regular array.
-Probable next step of the pixel searching algorithm is a pixel-by-pixel checking color in the received DIB.
-None WinAPI function is needed to perform this kind of checking.
-Therefore, you do not see any other calls in the API Monitor log.
-You can find an example of the image capturing algorithm that is written in C++ [here](https://msdn.microsoft.com/en-us/library/dd183402%28v=VS.85%29.aspx).
-It allows you to understand internals of AutoIt `PixelSearch` function better.
+`StretchBlt` function performs copying a bitmap from desktop's DC to the compatible DC, which is created in memory.
+You can verify this assumption easly.
+Compare input parameters and  returning values of the `GetDC`, [`CreateCompatibleDC`](https://msdn.microsoft.com/en-us/library/windows/desktop/dd183489%28v=vs.85%29.aspx) and `StretchBlt` functions.
+The result of `GetDC` function is used to create a compatible DC with [`CreateCompatibleDC`](https://msdn.microsoft.com/en-us/library/windows/desktop/dd183488%28v=vs.85%29.aspx) function.
+Then the `StretchBlt` function is used for copying.

+Next step of the `PixelSearch` function is a call of [`GetDIBits`](https://msdn.microsoft.com/en-us/library/windows/desktop/dd144879%28v=vs.85%29.aspx) function.
+This function performs a conversion of pixels from DDB format to the [**Device Independent Bitmap**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd183562%28v=vs.85%29.aspx) (DIB).

+DIB is the most convenient format for analysis because it allows us to process bitmap as regular array.
+Probable next step of the `PixelSearch` function is to check colors of pixels in this DIB.
+WinAPI functions are not needed to perform this kind of checking.
+Therefore, we do not see any other calls in the log of API Monitor.
+You can find sample implementation of the image capturing algorithm that is written in C++ [here](https://msdn.microsoft.com/en-us/library/dd183402%28v=VS.85%29.aspx).
+This sample allows you to understand internals of the `PixelSearch` function better.

-The `PixelSearch` function has a window handle input parameter which has a default value.
-This value is able to be ignored.
-The default value means that the entire desktop will be used for searching a pixel.
-Otherwise, the function will analyze pixels of the specified window.
+The `PixelSearch` function has a window handle input parameter, which has a default value.
+We can ignore this value.
+In this case, entire desktop is used for searching a pixel.
+Otherwise, the function analyzes pixels of specified window only.

-This is a [`PixelSearchWindow.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/PixelSearchWindow.au3) script that demonstrates usage of the window handle parameter:
+This is a [`PixelSearchWindow.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/PixelSearchWindow.au3) script.
+It demonstrates how to use the window handle parameter:
 ```AutoIt
 $hWnd = WinGetHandle("[CLASS:MSPaintApp]")
 $coord = PixelSearch(0, 207, 1000, 600, 0x000000, 0, 1, $hWnd)